Goods and Services Tax (GST)

 Royalties paid to a non-resident company is subject to withholding tax, either a certain percentage or at the prevailing corporate tax rate.
 Payments for the use of or the right to use scientific, technical, industrial or commercial knowledge or information or for the rendering of assistance or service in connection with the application or use of such knowledge or information.
 Withholding tax rate for this type of payment is 10%.

-Under certain conditions, in view of the availability of Double Taxation Agreements and whether or not a foreign company has a permanent establishment in Singapore, withholding tax may apply for payments due to foreign entities that provide management services.
+Depending on the availability of Double Taxation Agreements and whether or not a foreign company has a permanent establishment in Singapore, withholding tax may apply for payments due to foreign entities that provide management services.
 Withholding tax rate for such payment is the prevailing corporate tax rate.

 Withholding Tax for Non-Resident Professionals